Immunizations Recommended for Travel in Nepal

 Typhoid fever is a prolonged febrile illness caused by infection with Salmonella Typhi bacteria.
 An almost identical illness, called paratyphoid fever, is caused by Salmonella Paratyphi.
 The organisms are passed in human feces, and acquired by eating contaminated food or water.
 The disease can make you very ill and is becoming difficult to treat on account of drug resistance.
 There are currently two different typhoid vaccines on the market – an oral typhoid vaccine using live organisms, and a capsular polysaccharide injectable vaccine.
 At CIWEC Clinic, we stock the capsular polysaccharide typhoid vaccine (Typhim Vi) which consists of a highly purified coating of the Salmonella Typhi bacteria.
 Because the whole bacteria is not injected, side-effects are minimal.
 It consists of a single injection of the vaccine with protective efficacy around 55- 75%, with boosters required every two years.
 This does not offer any protection against paratyphoid fever.

-4. For the Prevention of Meningococcal Meningitis:
+4. For the Prevention of Meningococcal infections:

 5. For the Prevention of Japanese Encephalitis (JE):